 Transport and infrastructure in GreeceOur listing of the primary types of transport compares the infrastructure of Greece with the average of all countries in Europe.
 Overall, the main traffic and transport routes are well developed and in comparatively good condition.

 In terms of the length of its rail network, Greece ranks 63rd in the world with 0.21 meters per inhabitant.
 In total, the rail network is 2,279 kilometers long.
 Freight traffic on the rails most recently totaled 491.00 million tons and kilometers traveled.
 Passenger traffic reached 1.10 billion passenger-kilometers in 2018.

 The waterways listed refer to inland traffic on rivers and canals.
-The number of ports includes those located on the total 13,676 km of coastline.
-In 2019, about 6.10 million freight containers were transported.
+The number of ports includes those located on the 13,676 km of coastline.
+In 2020, about 5.76 million freight containers were transported.

 › Airports in Greece